 Students will examine the processes which control the spatial distribution of climate, vegetation, soils and landforms.
-Topics include earth-sun geometry, global energy balance, hydrology, tectonics weathering and mass wasting, climatic classification and climatographs, arid land and coastal and fluvial geomorphology.
-Focus will be on the Earth as the home of humans and the impact of humans on their environments.
+Topics include earth-sun geometry, global energy balance,

 GEO 131.
 THE WORLD'S REGIONS

 This survey of the regions of the world emphasizes place names and environmental and human characteristics which provide both the common traits and the distinctive characteristics of different places.
 Students analyze change, problems, potentials and alternative futures and use traditional and electronic data sources, atlases and methods of data presentation.
 Offered fall and spring.